-The Global Gourmets enjoy cooking and eating new and exotic dishes as well as socializing around the dinner table.
-The group has international-themed dinner parties with spouses or partners during the academic year.
-The dinners are usually on the 3rd Saturday evening from September to May with accommodation for home football games.
-Individual members volunteer to create the theme and plan a menu and/or host a dinner.
-The planners poll the members for those who will attend and assign specific dishes and recipes for the attendees to prepare.
-Meal cost is shared among attendees.
-Leader: Judy Compton.
+Global Gourmets enjoy cooking and eating new and exotic dishes as well as socializing around the dinner table.
+International-themed dinner parties may include spouses or partners.
+The dinners usually are on the 3rd Saturday evening from September to May and we meet in member homes.
+Section members volunteer to create the dinner theme, plan a menu and find recipes.
+Hosting duties are shared across the membership.
+Members attending a dinner prepare specific dishes and meal cost is shared among attendees.

 Update: We expect to enjoy global gourmet flavors and socialize on Zoom, rather than in person, probably less frequently than once a month.
 Planners will take the lead in creating simpler activities with shorter menus, and inviting interested participants to join in.
 Advance notice of any upcoming event will be provided.

 This group enjoys planning and executing meals based on various international cuisines.
 It is open to singles and couples.
 The heart of our section is the opportunity to socialize with people from all parts of the University while enjoying gourmet meals.
 We meet six times a year, three times meeting in small groups (8 to 12 people) in members’ homes on Saturday or Sunday evenings in fall, winter and spring.
 Members are assigned a dish to prepare and bring to the hostess’s home.
 The cost is shared by attendees.
 The whole group meets for potlucks in September (a tailgate), December (a holiday party) and May (a picnic).
 Annual dues defray expenses for our whole-group functions.